 Being cautious with money does confine you to a bank account for life.
 Investments come in many varieties, and some are designed with cautious investors in mind.
 They contain fewer shares and more bonds and may be described as ‘medium risk’ rather than ‘high risk’ resulting in a much smoother ride overall.

-Step 3: Choose a stockbroker
+Step 3: A Beginners Guide to Investing includes Choosi9ng a stockbroker

 You are probably already the customer of a stockbroker: most major UK banks are happy to offer investment accounts to their customers.
 However, banks rarely offer the best value for their services.
 A whole array of specialist companies exist to serve investors.